ChrLipp/starter-template-batch/readme.md

 - build with [Gradle](https://gradle.org/)

 ## Steps to use the template
-I use this template as a starting point for my command line applications.
+I use this template as a starting point for my Spring Batch command line applications.
 If you want to try it, you have to follow these steps:

 - Create repository on Github with this [link](https://github.com/ChrLipp/starter-template/generate).